2011–12 Bangladesh Premier League (football)

-The 2012 Bangladesh Premier league is also known as Grameenphone Bangladesh Premier League due to the sponsorship from Grameenphone.
-It was the 5th edition of the Bangladesh Premier League.
+The 2011–12 Bangladesh Premier league is also known as Grameenphone Bangladesh Premier League due to the sponsorship from Grameenphone.
+It was the 5th edition of the Bangladesh Premier League, and 1st since being renamed from the Bangladesh League.
 The league started on 1 February 2012 and finished on 3 July 2012.
 11 teams competed with each other on a home and away basis.